adolfousier/neura-hustle-tracker/README.md

 ## Prerequisites

 - Rust 1.90+
-- Docker and Docker Compose (for easy Postgres setup)
+- Docker and Docker Compose (Docker Desktop required for Windows/macOS, for easy Postgres setup)
+- Make (for running build commands)
+- Git (for cloning the repository)
 - **Platform-specific requirements**:
   - **Linux**: Requires a GUI desktop environment (GNOME, KDE, etc.) to detect active applications.
 Works with X11 and Wayland.
   - **macOS**: Screen Recording permission may be required for window titles